Click on a name for bio.

 Ellen Buchman

 Ellen Buchman is an enthusiastic organizer and communicator regarding the imperative and value of enabling opportunity for all.
 She serves as President of The Opportunity Agenda (TOA), a social justice communication lab, where her practice and training enables her to lead a staff focused every day on narrative change that will lead hearts and minds toward justice.
-Immediately prior to Ellen’s work at TOA, she served as Executive Vice President for Field and Communications at The Leadership Conference on Civil and Human Rights, where she was employed for 15 years and during that time piloted the organization’s field and organizing program, and developed and oversaw the vision for the integrated field, communications, and policy work at the center of the organization.
+Immediately prior to Buchman’s work at TOA, she served as Executive Vice President for Field and Communications at The Leadership Conference on Civil and Human Rights, where she was employed for 15 years and during that time piloted the organization’s field and organizing program, and developed and oversaw the vision for the integrated field, communications, and policy work at the center of the organization.

-Ellen is an internationally-known trainer, leader, and practitioner of organization and coalition building, campaign initiating and implementing, and training in the intersection of organizing, advocating, and communicating for social justice.
+Buchman is an internationally-known trainer, leader, and practitioner of organization and coalition building, campaign initiating and implementing, and training in the intersection of organizing, advocating, and communicating for social justice.
 Her career has focused on building effective and inclusive teams and partnerships for progress toward racial and gender equity.
-Her expertise and vision is in building campaign and organizational structures to build power, and she is trained in outreach, leadership development, organizing and social work for change.
+Her expertise and vision is in building campaign and organizational structures to build power, and she is trained in outreach, leadership development, organizing, and social work for change.

-Ellen divides her time between New York City and Washington, DC, where her home, wife and enthusiastic and exuberant puppy reside.
+Buchman divides her time between New York City and Washington, DC, where her home, wife and enthusiastic and exuberant puppy reside.

 Back to top